AdobeDocs/experience-manager-65.en/help/forms/developing/assembler-service-java-api-quick.md

 ## Quick Start (SOAP mode): Assembling multiple XDP fragments using the Java API {#quick-start-soap-mode-assembling-multiple-xdp-fragments-using-the-java-api}

 The following Java code example assembles XDP fragments that are based on the following XDP files: *tuc018_template_flowed.xdp*, *tuc018_contact.xdp*, and* tuc018_patient.xdp*.
-The assembled XDP document that contains all fragments is saved as a XDP file named *AssemblerResultXDP.xdp*.
+The assembled XDP document that contains all fragments is saved as an XDP file named *AssemblerResultXDP.xdp*.
 (See [Assembling Multiple XDP Fragments](/help/forms/developing/assembling-pdf-documents.md#assembling-multiple-xdp-fragments).)

 ```java
  /*